 On the frozen section service, the fellow alternates daily between the North (Parkview) and South (Peters) frozen section area where they are partnered with an accessioner, technician and/or PA.
 This team provides both gross intraoperative consultations and frozen sections (approximately 30/day across both sites).
 The fellow has direct attending pathologist supervision during the day.
 As part of graduated responsibility, the fellow reads frozens at night and on weekends with indirect supervision (direct supervision is available as necessary).

 Research/elective (1 month)

-Each fellow has approximately 4 weeks of elective time in which to pursue research or other special projects.
+Each fellow has approximately four weeks of elective time in which to pursue research or other special projects.
 Fellows in this program are expected to complete a QI/QA project as well as to undertake a hypothesis-driven research project with the intent of publication.
 The department will support travel to present at a national meeting.
 The gynecologic and breast fellow is expected to rotate for one week with either gynecologic oncology or breast surgery, or both if resources permit.